LibreCAD/docs/appx/build.rst

     qmake librecad.pro -r -spec macx-clang

-Now build the application.
-At the prompt run:
+To compile the application, at the prompt run:

 ::